 A gas boiler is probably your best option, if you are looking for the cheapest and quickest choice.
 According to Energy Saving Trust, a gas boiler replacement will cost £2,300 on average.

-The difference is that you can claim most back through the Renewable Heat Incentive.
-You are also able to gain an RHI income free from tax if you opt for a biomass boiler, which will initially cost between £8,000 and £15,000.
+The difference is that you can claim most back through grants like the Renewable Heat Incentive.
+You are also able to gain an RHI income free from tax if you opt for a biomass boiler, which will initially cost between £8,000 and £15,000 (sometimes more).

 Considering the longevity of a heat pump in relation to cost, in the life of one you may replace a boiler twice over the same period of time.

-While technically, the air source pump will work out cheaper long-term and you can claim much of the initial cost back through a grant, the gas boiler is cheaper up front.
+The air source pump will work out cheaper long-term and you can claim much of the initial cost back through a grant but the gas boiler is cheaper up front.
+What’s best for you depends on your priorities, whether long-term or short-term.

 The traditional boiler gets its first points on the board